Working On PeoplePerHour

 Read the full series on working in the REAL Gig Economy here:

 How PeoplePerHour Works

 Just like any other freelance platform, PeoplePerHour is like the middleman (intermediary), connecting the buyers (clients) and the sellers (freelancers).
 The services that can be bought via the platform, are called “Hourlies” – and each hourlie can be scaled up depending on the needs of a project.
 (PPP takes a percentage of each “hourlie” payment you receive)

-As a freelancer on PeoplePerHour, you can get jobs through two main methods:
+As a freelancer on PeoplePerHour, you can get projects through two main methods: